ICMP ping

 • ICMP.ResponseTime.Min(*)

 No historical data is stored by default.
-It’s necessary to configure DCIs using above mentioned internal metric to store historical data.
+It is necessary to configure DCIs using the above mentioned internal metric to store historical data.

 Ping subagent